-On both the Editor and Mixer windows there are 4 shortcut buttons in the upper right corner:
+On the 3 main windows there are 4 shortcut buttons in the upper right corner:

 These buttons may be customized for many functions.
 In the picture button #1 happens to be configured to do a Mixer screen shot.
-The buttons can be configured as a single-click trigger of a keyboard shortcut, as a trigger of a LUA script which you might write, and many other functions.
+Button #2 is configured to provide a quick list of the plugins currently in use.
+These buttons can be configured as a single-click trigger of a keyboard shortcut, as a trigger of a LUA script which you might write, and many other functions.

 Assigning these buttons is done by right clicking.
-Here right-clicking was done on button #2:
+Here right-clicking was done on button #3: